 Communicating with friends and family is very important for service members; a phone call or care package can help them feel connected, boost spirits and improve focus.
-However, whether your service member is in boot camp, stationed far away or serving in a combat zone, it can be tough to get ahold of them sometimes.
+However, whether your service member is in boot camp, stationed far away or serving in a combat zone, it can be tough to get hold of them sometimes.

 One of the best ways to stay connected is to make a plan ahead of time.
 Talk with your service member about how and when you would like to communicate, and set expectations before your service member heads off to duty.

 Military OneSource Connects Service Members to Their Best MilLife

 Active-duty, reserve, and National Guard service members have access to expert support, non-medical counseling, specialty consultations and more.
 It’s free and available 24/7.

 Letters and care packages are a great way to let your service member know you are thinking of them.

 It may feel old fashioned, but one the of the best ways to stay connected is through hand-written letters.
 You can send letters as frequently as you wish, just remember to number them as they may all arrive at the same time.